-See the Arm® Glossary for more information.
+See the Arm Glossary for more information: developer.arm.com/glossary.

-Typographic conventions

-italic

-Introduces special terminology, denotes cross-references, and citations.

-bold

-Highlights interface elements, such as menu names.
-Denotes signal names.
-Also used for terms in descriptive lists, where appropriate.

-monospace

-Denotes text that you can enter at the keyboard, such as commands, file and program names, and source code.

-monospace

-Denotes a permitted abbreviation for a command or option.
-You can enter the underlined text instead of the full command or option name.
+Convention Use italic Citations. bold Terms in descriptive lists, where appropriate. monospace Text that you can enter at the keyboard, such as commands, file and program names, and source code. monospace underline A permitted abbreviation for a command or option.
+You can enter the underlined text instead of the full command or option name. <and> Encloses replaceable terms for assembler syntax where they appear in code or code fragmen For example:</and> MRC p15, 0, <rd>, <crn>, <opcode_2></opcode_2></crn></rd>

-monospace italic

-Denotes arguments to monospace text where the argument is to be replaced by a specific value.

-monospace bold

-Denotes language keywords when used outside example code.

-<and>

-Encloses replaceable terms for assembler syntax where they appear in code or code fragments.
-For example:

-'''

-MRC p15, 0, <Rd>, <CRn>, <CRm>, <Opcode_2>

-'''

-SMALL CAPITALS

-Used in body text for a few terms that have specific technical meanings, that are defined in the Arm® Glossary.
+Convention Use SMALL CAPITALS Terms that have specific technical meanings as defined in the Arm® Glossary.
 For example, IMPLEMENTATION DEFINED, IMPLEMENTATION SPECIFIC, UNKNOWN, and UNPREDICTABLE.